Jefferson Shreve: 2024

 Shreve announced he would run for Congress in Indiana's 6th congressional district in 2024 after incumbent U.S. Representative Greg Pence announced his retirement.
+The district had been pushed to the north and absorbed much of southern Indianapolis, including Shreve's home.

 He won the primary in May 2024, defeating a field of Republican candidates that included Mike Speedy, Jeff Raatz, Bill Frazier, and John Jacob.
 He won the general election with 63.9% of the vote.

+2026

+Shreve is running for reelection in 2026.
+He narrowly defeated challenger Sarah Janisse Brown in the Republican primary, winning renomination with 53% of the vote.
+He will face Democratic nominee Cinde Wirth in the general election.

 Tenure

 Shreve was sworn in as a member of Congress on January 3, 2025.
 He voted for Mike Johnson in the 2025 United States Speaker of the House election on January 3, 2025.
 Shreve is sponsoring the Build the Wall Act of 2025 resolution and an effort to amend the FAST Act.